Other Names: Bosulif®

 Food and Drug Interactions

-- Do not eat grapefruit or drink grapefruit juice while taking this medicine.
+- Avoid grapefruit or grapefruit juice while taking this medicine.
 Grapefruit and grapefruit juice may raise the levels of bosutinib in your body.
 This could make side effects worse.

 - Avoid the use of St. John’s Wort while taking bosutinib as this may lower the levels of the drug in your body, which can make it less effective.

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are known drug interactions with bosutinib.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with bosutinib.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.

 - Drugs that treat heartburn and stomach upset such Maalox®, Mylanta®, Protonix®, Nexium®, Prilosec®, Pepcid®, Tagamet®, and Zantac® may lower levels of bosutinib in your body and make it less effective.
 Call your doctor to find out what drug you may take with bosutinib to help with heartburn or stomach upset.